henrikedin/mongo/src/mongo/logv2/README.md

 # Log System Overview

 The new log system adds capability to produce structured logs in the [Relaxed Extended JSON 2.0.0](https://github.com/mongodb/specifications/blob/master/source/extended-json.rst) format.
-Variables are logged as attributes where they are assigned a name.
-This is achieved with a new API which is inspired by [libfmt](https://fmt.dev/6.1.1/index.html) and its Format API.
+There is a new C++ API where variables are given a name and is logged together as attributes.
+Log messages are built with a new API, inspired by [libfmt](https://fmt.dev/6.1.1/index.html), where attributes are inserted using replacement fields instead of streamed together using the streaming operator `<<`.

 # Basic Usage